HumanCellAtlas/unity/README.md

 ### FIRECLOUD INTEGRATION

 The Unity Benchmark Service utilizes [FireCloud](https://software.broadinstitute.org/firecloud/) for storing data and launching workflow submissions, which in turn store raw files in GCP buckets.
-This is all managed through a GCP service account which in turn owns all portal workspaces and manages them on behalf of users.
+This is all managed through a GCP service account which in turn owns all workspaces and manages them on behalf of users.
 This is why your service account must be registered as a FireCloud user before the service can function correctly.